-SRM 302 Organization Leadership

-Examines the theory, principles, and processes of leadership in sport and recreational settings.
+SRM 302 Organization Leadership in Sports and Recreation Examines the theory, principles, and processes of leadership in sport and recreational settings.
 Introduces group processes and explores applications to everyday situations.

-SRM 313 Sport and Recreation Programming

-Studies the purpose and functions of program planning and the principles, objectives, organizational behaviors, and evaluation of sport management and recreation.
+SRM 313 Sport and Recreation Programming Studies the purpose and functions of program planning and the principles, objectives, organizational behaviors, and evaluation of sport management and recreation.

-SRM 333 Managing Sporting Events/Intramurals

-Provides strategies and tactics for the event planning, implementation, and follow-up processes.
+SRM 333 Managing Sporting Events/Intramurals Provides strategies and tactics for the event planning, implementation, and follow-up processes.
 The management of sporting facilities will be explored.
 Participation in facilitation of intramurals and sporting events will be involved.

-SRM 373 Practicum in Sport and Recreation Management
+SRM 373 Practicum in Sport and Recreation Management 3 hours